Limestone Floor Maintenance

-JK marble provides limestone maintenance by determining the use of traffic and use.
+JK marble provides limestone maintenance by determining the use of traffic and usage.

 From there, we can put a maintenance plan into motion.

-Due to nature, Limestone is soft and very porous, that is why great care must be taken in preserving it.
+Due to nature, Limestone is soft and very porous, so great care must be taken in preserving it.

 Improper cleaning and poor maintenance methods can damage it.

-If that happens, professional limestone maintenance services may be required.
+If that happens, JK Marble limestone maintenance services may be required.

 Strong cleaning detergents can break down their surface.

-If you start observing etch marks, rings, dirty grout, and oil stains, your limestone floor or surface requires professional cleaning as well as restoration.
+If you start observing etch marks, rings, dirty grout, and oil stains on your limestone floor or surface requires professional cleaning as well as restoration.

 The cleaning problems will escalate if not addressed immediately.
 If this occurs, your limestone surfaces will require expensive corrective repairs.

 In addition, if not restored or cleaned correctly, the problem may worsen, decreasing the value and appearance of your property.
-Stains and dirt on limestone floors may be caused by a variety of factors.
+Various factors may cause stains and dirt on limestone floors.

 - Poor and inadequate cleaning